 The addition of rubber toe rands ensures that rock and the general brush won’t wear down the toe.
 The injection-molded heel cup and the aggressive tread on the outsole further help make this boot as tough as a lightweight boot can be.
 The sole is fairly sticky, but not overly so, which makes it excel in slippery, muddy, or wet conditions.

 You’ll also find that the Sawtooth Mid is truly a waterproof boot.
-While some companies oversell how water-resistant their footwear is, Oboz is right on point when they say these boots are about as waterproof hiking experience as you can achieve in a boot.
-They will certainly keep your feet dry in rain, dew and stream crossings.
+While some companies oversell how water-resistant their footwear is, Oboz is right on point when they say these boots are about as waterproof a hiking experience as you can achieve in a boot.
+They will certainly keep your feet dry in rain, dew, and stream crossings.

-A price of $150 is quite affordable when considering the quality, design and overall durability of the shoe.
+A price of $150 is quite affordable when considering the quality, design, and overall durability of the shoe.
 The Sawtooth Mid is built to last and you’ll get quite a lot of use out of it.
-This price is going to be a real treat for those technical hikers accustomed to spending $200 plus on footwear and very reasonable investment for someone looking to buy their first pair of dedicated or “serious” hiking boots.
+This price is going to be a real treat for those technical hikers accustomed to spending $200 plus on footwear and a very reasonable investment for someone looking to buy their first pair of dedicated or “serious” hiking boots.